laxmaniron/laxmaniron/README.md

 # 🌴 Hey there, I'm Laxman 🤝

-Dedicated Machine Learning Engineer proficient in Python and PyTorch, with a proven track record of architecting and optimizing scalable deep learning training frameworks in distributed environments.
+A Dedicated Machine Learning Engineer proficient in Python and PyTorch, with a proven track record of architecting and optimizing scalable deep learning training frameworks in distributed environments.
 Experienced in working with large codebases, I am adept at collaborating with interdisciplinary teams to drive cutting-edge ML solutions.
 My passion lies in harnessing technology to design innovative solutions that transform user experiences.

 Always enthusiastic about the open-source community, I am on the lookout to contribute to collaborative machine learning projects.
 So, if you're keen on harnessing my expertise or envision a collaborative endeavor, please feel free to reach out.
 Let's create, innovate, and elevate together!